aws-samples/aws-plugin-for-slurm/README.md

 ### Prerequisites

 * You must have a Slurm headnode that is already functional, no matter where it resides.
+The plugin was tested with Slurm 20.02.3, but it should be compatible with any Slurm version that supports power saving mode.

 * You will need to provide one or more subnets in which the EC2 compute nodes will be launched.
 If the headnode is not running on AWS, you must establish private connectivity between the headnode and these subnets, such as a VPN connection.

 * **Important**: The compute nodes must specify their cluster name when launching `slurmd`.
 The cluster name can be retrieved from the EC2 instance tag.
 If you use `systemctl` to launch Slurm, here is what you could do to automatically pass the node name when compute nodes start `slurmd`:

-1) Create a script that returns the node name from the EC2 tag, or the hostname if the tag value cannot be retrieved.
+Create a script that returns the node name from the EC2 tag, or the hostname if the tag value cannot be retrieved.
 You must have the AWS CLI installed to run this script, and you must attach an IAM role to the EC2 compute nodes that grants `ec2:DescribeInstances`.
 Adapt the full path of the script `/fullpath/get_nodename` to your own context:

 ```
 cat > /fullpath/get_nodename <<'EOF'